Lancashire win ends Hants title hopes

 |Scorecard

-Lancashire ended Hampshire's hopes of a first Championship title since 1973 with a one-wicket win at Aigburth.
+Lancashire ended Hampshire's hopes of a first title since 1973 with a thrilling one-wicket victory at Aigburth.

 Alex Davies (44) gave the Red Rose county a positive start and captain Dane Vilas (47 not out) saw them to 198-9 despite Mason Crane's 5-41.

-Lancashire will become champions if Warwickshire fail to beat Somerset at Edgbaston on Friday.
+Lancashire will become county champions if Warwickshire are unable to beat Somerset at Edgbaston on Friday.

-When the Bears failed to take maximum bowling points in Somerset's first innings, it opened the door for Hampshire to clinch the title with victory over Lancashire.
+When the Bears failed to take maximum first-innings bowling points, it opened the door for Hampshire to clinch the title with victory over Lancashire.

-But their attack, minus leading wicket-taker Kyle Abbott because of injury, was unable to finish the job and earn a second trophy of 2021 for skipper James Vince, who won The Hundred with Southern Brave.
+But their attack, minus leading wicket-taker Kyle Abbott because of injury, could not quite finish the job and earn a second trophy of 2021 for skipper James Vince, who won The Hundred with Southern Brave.

 Lancashire have won the title outright on seven occasions, most recently in 2011, and also shared the title with Surrey in 1950.